shellraiser/AMP4e/README.md

 -Make sure you have Python 3.7 installed, and pip'd the necessary packages.

--Then run the script ~> python ./AMP4e_events.py
+-Then run the script ~> python ./AMP4e_events.py to confirm you are ingesting

+-You can create a service to make sure this always running, I have it running now smoothly for my own Sumo Logic collector.
+Feel free to message if you need help!

 ## Updates
--Current script works, but connection drops if there are no new events within a certain period of time.
-Working on getting logic into the script to automatically restart connection if it drops.
+-06/04/2019 reworked